aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/saveoptions/saveformat/_index.md

 title: SaveOptions.SaveFormat
 linktitle: SaveFormat
 second_title: Aspose.Words for .NET API Reference
-description: SaveOptions property.
+description: SaveOptions SaveFormat property.
 Specifies the format in which the document will be saved if this save options object is used in C#.
 type: docs
 weight: 130
 url: /net/aspose.words.saving/saveoptions/saveformat/